Chillsbro/playwright-CloudRunner/README.md

 This project provides a solution for running Playwright tests in Docker containers, separated by context with dynamic sharding.

+##Overview

+Test Organization: Tests are separated into three distinct contexts (content-validation, user-flows, and interactions)

+Dynamic Test Sharding: Automatically calculates optimal number of shards based on test count and configured shard size

+Flexible Execution: Run tests locally with or without sharding, or in Docker containers

+Sequential Shard Execution: Runs each shard sequentially while continuing even if a shard fails

+Docker Integration: Tests run sharded, in separate, context-specific Docker containers.

+CLI Interface: Command-line interface for selecting and running specific test contexts

 ## Project Structure

 The project assumes the following structure: